Dragosk97/ISA-laboratories/README.md

 # ISA-laboratories
-Here it is possible to find the laboratory activities of the students: \n Antona Gaspare \n
+Here it is possible to find the laboratory activities of the students:

+Antona Gaspare

-Barrera Alessandro \n
+Barrera Alessandro

 Liu Huicai